2sheds/alpine-appdaemon/README.md

 ### Configuration

-It's recommended to map a directory into the container to configure home assistant.
+It's recommended to map a directory into the container to configure Appdaemon.

 ```
 -v /var/opt/docker/appdaemon:/conf \